-How to be More Successful Mule Deer Hunting - Part 3
+Be More Successful Mule Deer Hunting - Part 3

 Recently, I was invited by Aron Snyder to be on the Kifarucast podcast.
 It was during this podcast discussion that he asked me about how I would rank attributes of physical fitness vs. knowledge of animal behavior and habits when it comes to hunting mule deer.
 It was a legitimate question that also provoked some thought on my own afterward.
 What are the most important attributes of successful mule deer hunting?

-I think there is some real validity in asking ourselves – as hunters aspiring for success – the honest question, “Are we doing all we can and what we need to be doing to be successful?”
+I think there is some real validity in asking ourselves – as hunters aspiring for success – the honest question, “Are we doing all we can, and what do we need to be doing to be successful?”
 There is a myriad of qualities and efforts that eliminate variables in what is a difficult task; to consistently take mule deer on public land in the West.

 Aron specifically referred to physical fitness, and that’s a great place to start because without an acceptable level of fitness, hunting in certain places and habitats isn’t possible for more than one or two days in a row.
 Some people are naturally gritty, and even if they are overweight, out of shape, or older in age, they can push through some real difficulty because they’re tough and have the desire.

-Eliminate your variables
+Eliminate your Variables

 At some point, even the grittiest of people can simply go no more.
 The pain of pushing on outweighs the desire.
 As the founder of Wilderness Athlete, Mark Paulsen, once told me, “When the body fails, the mind is a willing accomplice.”
 It’s a very simple statement that carries with it reality, wisdom, and truth.